Do you get a thrill from eating out?

 Over this past week, my husband has sort of “come out” to me as a full-on food addict.
 This is something I’ve been vaguely aware of over the past few years together, but I hadn’t realized the full extent of it.
 I guess I’m just looking to you for some support as I try to support him.

 My husband says that eating out is constantly at the forefront of his mind 24/7.
 It’s all about when he can get that next “hit” of delicious restaurant food.
 We don’t tend to eat out very often here at home, but at his work, his coworkers go out for lunch every single day.
-I make a lunch for him to take daily, but he’ll join his friends at lunch just to get out of the office.
+I make a lunch in a stainless steel lunch container for him to take daily, but he’ll join his friends at lunch just to get out of the office.
 Of course, I’m sure that you can see that putting himself in such a high temptation situation is bound to fail quite often.
 This is both a health and a financial concern for me, as we have a monthly budget set aside for his lunches out.
 Last month, he spent twice his budget on eating out, and this is far from the first time he’s failed to fall within the allotted budget.
 The money isn’t really a huge deal–we’re doing fine–it’s just more of the red flag of lack of control.

 I really want to help him to get past this addiction, but I don’t know what to do.
 My first thought is to institute a month long cleanse of all eating out, shutting it all down and trying to readjust his tastes.
 He has said that the addiction isn’t all taste but the overall special or party experience, but maybe going a few weeks without the experience could help too?
 However, with his current work situation, I just don’t see how such a thing would be possible.
 He’s exposed daily to that external pressure and temptation to eat out.
 I also don’t know whether he’s ready to work on giving up the highs of food.
 He struggles to care about the health concerns, even though I worry about that for him.
 I try to cook healthy at home, even trying out some fully SOS-free meals, but he just won’t eat some of these things.
 He tends to balk at my pushes for healthier food as they just aren’t satisfying for him.